Are you planning for a paint project but can’t decide between Sherwin-Williams ProMar 200 and 400?

 VOCs (volatile organic compounds) are the solvents in paint that evaporate into the air as the paint dries.
 VOCs are responsible for the odor you smell and the headaches and dizziness you may experience while painting.

-The Environmental Protection Agency suspects that some VOCs may be carcinogenic, although the long-term effects of VOC exposure are not fully understood.
+The Environmental Protection Agency suspects that some VOCs are carcinogenic, although the long-term effects of VOC exposure are not fully understood.

 ProMar 200 and 400 paints are zero VOC paints, meaning the paints have five or fewer grams of VOCs per liter of paint.
 In other words, these paints are safer than paint lines with higher VOC levels.